HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 The names of the policies to filter the logs by.
 Supports auto-completion, press TAB key to view the list of the deployed base policy names to choose from.
 It will not display the policies that are already selected on the command line.
-You can manually enter the name of the policies that are no longer available on the system.
+You can manually enter the name of the policies that are no longer available on the system or are from remote systems in case of MDE Advanced Hunting logs.

 ```yaml
 Type: String[]